pilotso11/fc-macros/README.md

 * Type 9
 * Beluga

-You can add your own image if needed for "Carrier Services" and "Carrier Management".
+You can add your own images if needed in addition to the ones supplied.
 To do so, take a screenshot, clip out just the button (you can see the existing images in the images/ folder).
-Save this image in the images/ folder and make sure it is named "carrier_services*.png" or "carrier_management*.png".
+Save this image in the images/ folder and make sure it is named "image-#.png".

 If you use the refuel option, make sure your ship has enough room for a full jumps worth of Tritium, as much as 150 Tons if your carrier is fully loaded.
 This option will load the carrier and the ship before